TundraGreen/Localization-Editor/ReadMe.txt

 Version history
 ---------------
+Version 1.2 (Build 6)
+	Updated addLanguage.php and addPrompt.php and updateTranslation.php
+	to find database in new place.
 Version 1.2 (Build 5)
 	Write translated strings to a set of language files.
 	User can access the translations either: